 When personal data is no longer needed for specified purposes, the Setting shall delete or anonymise the data.
-Please refer to the Setting's Data Retention Policy for further guidance.
+[Please refer to Acorn Education Trust's Data Retention Policy for further guidance].

 Principle 4: Personal data must be accurate and, where necessary, kept up to date